Orange River: Economy

 The General Hertzog Bridge over the Orange River at Aliwal North on the southwestern border with the Free State: Note the remains of the Frere Bridge on the left.

-As the collection point for the majority of South Africa's water, the Orange River plays a major role in supporting agriculture, industry, and mining.
+As the primary source of water for the majority of South Africa, the Orange River plays a crucial role in supporting agriculture, industry, and mining.
 To assist in this, two large water schemes have been created, the Orange River Project and the Lesotho Highlands Water Project.
 Historically, the river played an important role in the South African diamond rush, with the first diamonds in the country being discovered in alluvial deposits on the Orange.
-Today, several commercial diamond mines operate along the final stretch of the Orange River and around its mouth.
+Today, commercial diamond mines operate along the final stretch of the Orange River and around its mouth, while oil and gas prospecting rights and permits have been granted to several companies.

 Because of the lack of dangerous animals and high water levels during summer, the river is used for recreational canoeing and rafting.
 Orange River rafting has become very popular with many companies using their camps along the river from which to operate.
 The most popular trips are four-day and six-day river trips that take place either along the gorge below the Augrabies Falls or along the Richtersveld area.